Narrow Finetuning Leaves Clearly Readable Traces in Activation Differences: Introduction

 To validate this finding objectively, we follow \citet{schwettmann2023find,bricken2025building} and develop a novel \emph{interpretability agent} that establishes reproducible ground truth for evaluating model diffing techniques.
 Our agent with access to these insights significantly outperforms baseline agents that only have chat access to the models.
 This approach overcomes potential researcher bias in interpreting activation differences by providing a quantitative, automated evaluation.
 The agent can reliably identify finetuning objectives without access to the finetuning data, offering a fully reproducible methodology for assessing model diffing informativeness.

 Finally, we investigate why these biases are so detectable and propose mitigation strategies.
 Our analysis suggests that the learned biases stem from constant semantic concepts shared across all finetuning samples and likely connect to ideas from catastrophic forgetting \citep{french1999catastrophic,goodfellow2015empiricalinvestigationcatastrophicforgetting,shi2024continuallearninglargelanguage,luo2025empirical}.
 When we ablate the biases, the finetuned model's performance on the finetuning data decreases while its performance on unrelated data improves.
-We find these biases can be mostly mitigated through relatively straightforward modifications to model organism training—specifically, by ensuring that finetuning samples do not all share a common semantic concept.
-Following related insights from continual learning \citep{shi2024continuallearninglargelanguage, yang2025datamixingagentlearning}, we demonstrate that incorporating unrelated data during finetuning can largely eliminate these biases, though this can impair the model's ability to internalize the target objective in some cases.
+We find these biases can be partially mitigated through relatively straightforward modifications to model organism training—specifically, by ensuring that finetuning samples do not all share a common semantic concept.
+Following related insights from continual learning \citep{shi2024continuallearninglargelanguage, yang2025datamixingagentlearning}, we demonstrate that incorporating unrelated data during finetuning can heavily reduce these biases, though this can impair the model's ability to internalize the target objective in some cases.
 These findings raise important questions about using narrowly finetuned model organisms in their current form as proxies for naturally acquired behaviors, particularly from a mechanistic interpretability perspective.
-While we provide a potential mitigation, this raises broader questions about what other biases and artifacts may arise from narrow finetuning, and how to design truly realistic model organisms.
+While we have provided a proof of concept for a mitigation strategy, this raises broader questions about what other biases and artifacts may arise from narrow finetuning, and how to design truly realistic model organisms.

 In summary, we make the following contributions: \begin{inparaenum}[i)] \item We demonstrate that early-token activation differences carry salient, readable traces of finetuning objectives across 4 families of model organisms and 7 models (1B--32B parameters) using Patchscope and steering techniques. \item We validate this finding by showing that an interpretability agent using these results can reliably identify finetuning objectives beyond what is achievable through simple prompting alone. \item We provide evidence that these detectable traces arise from overfitting to semantically homogeneous finetuning data through causal ablations, and \item demonstrate that mixing unrelated data mitigates the effect. \end{inparaenum}